MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-with-other-mdm.md

 ## Prerequisites and system requirements

-Before you get started, see [the main Microsoft Defender for Endpoint for Mac page](microsoft-defender-endpoint-mac.md) for a description of prerequisites and system requirements for the current software version.
+Before you get started, see [the main Microsoft Defender for Endpoint on Mac page](microsoft-defender-endpoint-mac.md) for a description of prerequisites and system requirements for the current software version.

 ## Approach

 > [!CAUTION]
-> Currently, Microsoft officially supports only Intune and JAMF for the deployment and management of Microsoft Defender for Endpoint for Mac.
+> Currently, Microsoft officially supports only Intune and JAMF for the deployment and management of Microsoft Defender for Endpoint on Mac.
 Microsoft makes no warranties, express or implied, with respect to the information provided below.

-If your organization uses a Mobile Device Management (MDM) solution that is not officially supported, this does not mean you are unable to deploy or run Microsoft Defender for Endpoint for Mac.
+If your organization uses a Mobile Device Management (MDM) solution that is not officially supported, this does not mean you are unable to deploy or run Microsoft Defender for Endpoint on Mac.

 Microsoft Defender for Endpoint for Mac does not depend on any vendor-specific features.
 It can be used with any MDM solution that supports the following features: